convertir-texto-a-numero-arduino

 }

-The performance of the process is similar to the atol and atof function and, by extension, to the functions of the String class.
-This is because this implementation is similar to that used internally by the atol and atof functions.
+The performance of the process is similar to the atol and atof functions and, by extension, to the functions of the String classes.
+This is because this implementation is similar to the one used internally by the atol and atof functions.

-The main disadvantage is, logically, having to add the code instead of using it comfortably from existing functions.
+The biggest disadvantage is, logically, having to add the code instead of using it conveniently from existing functions.
 However, the ease of use is similar.

-However, in this case we have the advantage of controlling the entire process.
-As an example, in the example we have made it possible to accept ’.’ and ’,’ as decimal separators, something that we cannot do with the standard processes.
+But in this case, we have the advantage of controlling the entire process.
+As an example, in the code we have made it accept ’.’ and ’,’ as decimal separators, something we cannot do with standard processes.

-With simplicity we can modify the code to have a different type of behavior, such as reacting differently to certain characters, processing a file separated by commas, etc.
+We can easily modify the code to have other types of behavior, such as reacting differently to certain characters, processing a comma-separated file, etc.

-Therefore, we will use this method mainly when we have special conditions that prevent us from using standard functions, and we have to customize the conversion process.
+Therefore, we will use this method mainly when we have special constraints that prevent us from using the standard functions, and we need to customize the conversion process.